 VA Loans: The most obvious benefit of the VA loan program is a big one—eligible veterans and active duty military families have the option to buy with no money down.
 On the flip side, no down payment means you start your life as a homeowner with no equity in your property, making you more susceptible to fluctuations in your local real estate market.
 The VA Funding Fee is typically rolled into the loan.
 Still, with no PMI, the VA loan usually costs less on a month-to-month basis.
 Pair that with VA mortgage rates being some of the lowest on the market and the VA loan starts to look like a great deal.

 The mortgage you ultimately choose could have implications for your interest rate, monthly payments, and even your purchasing power.
 It’s crucial to do your research to find a product that suits your goals and your ability to qualify.
+You can get a look at possible mortgage payments and your purchasing power using our VA loan calculator.

 It’s a good idea to run the numbers yourself or have a loan officer you trust do the same.
 Again, every homebuyer’s situation is different.
 It’s important to find the right loan given your goals and your specific financial circumstances.